-This week Apple wrapped it’s keynote at WWDC, their annual developer event, and it’s clear from the numbers that the app ecosystem continues to grow at a fantastic pace with 100,000,000 apps downloaded, and 850 downloads a second via the app store.
+“This week Apple wrapped its keynote at WWDC, their annual developer event, and it’s clear from the numbers that the app ecosystem continues to grow at a fantastic pace with 100,000,000 apps downloaded, and 850 downloads a second via the app store.

-All of that’s excellent news for developers with $30 billion paid go into the seven years since the app store was launched.
+All of that’s excellent news for developers with $30 billion paid to go into the seven years since the app store was launched.

 As expected, Apple announced new versions of OSX (El Capitan), iOS (v9), WatchOS (v2), and Swift (v2).
-In short, everything you’d expect from an Apple keynote.
+In short, everything you’d expect from an Apple keynote”.

-For the enterprise, context is nothing new.
-Terms like 360 degree view of the client are a mainstay for management consulting for years. wherever things get interesting for enterprises with iOS9 is in the broader accessibility of organic context and app intelligence.
+For the enterprise, ambiance is nothing new, a term like the 360-degree view of the client is a bolster for management consulting for years.Wherever things get interesting for enterprises with iOS9 is in the broader accessibility of organic context and app intelligence.
 Siri currently recognizes abstract phrases like “remind me concerning this,” or “remind me once I get home,” and nearby searches show Apple Pay supported vendors.
-Tim Cook repeatedly emphasised enterprise foundations: privacy, security, and trust.
+Tim Cook repeatedly emphasized enterprise foundations: privacy, security, and trust.
 This rise of app intelligence will continue to ensure Apple invests heavily within the enterprise.

 iOS8 was a large release for the enterprise that seems to possess paid off. according to Apple, ninety-eight of Fortune five hundred companies have an iOS app.
 So wherever will all of this leave enterprise app developers? the solution came with a press release from Tim Cook once he referred to Swift because the “the next massive programing language,” developers are going to be building apps in “the next 20 years.”
 That’s an enormous statement.
 It sounds a lot like Sun’s battle cry out for Java. in contrast to Java, however, Tim Cook followed that statement up with 2 of the most important words any developer can ever hear: “open source.”

 Thanks in large part to the convenience of learning Swift – as compared to Objective-C -, the open sourcing of core libraries, and also the ability for developers to make contextual apps on the newest versions of iOS, the opportunity to make apps, which may utilize the proactive features presented throughout the keynote, to drive worker productivity will increase enterprises will likely accelerate, and expand, their native iOS development plans within the year.